yholkamp/jadmin/README.md

 * Support file-based configuration
 * Perform an overall security review of the project.
 * Allow front-end input validation rules to be configured.
-* Add a (before/after) hook system to customize rendered and saved values.

 # Limitations